 In October 2012 her short story 'Payment Due' was published in Under My Hat: Tales from the Cauldron, a collection of eighteen witch-themed tales by authors such as Neil Gaiman, Garth Nix, Holly Black and Tanith Lee.
 In September 2013, another short story by Frances appeared in Twisted Winter, a collection of eerie winter tales.
 Frances' story is titled 'Flawless', and appeared alongside work by Susan Cooper, Catherine Butler, Rhiannon Lassiter, Liz Williams, Frances Thomas and Katherine Langrish.

 Her sixth book, Cuckoo Song, was released in May 2014.
 This changeling tale set in the 1920s won the prestigious Robert Holdstock Award for Best Novel at the British Fantasy Awards 2015.
 It was featured in The Sunday Times as their Children's Book of the Week, and was selected for the Booktrust Best Book Guide 2014 (12–14 years category).
-It has also been chosen as one of the Sunday Times 100 Modern Children's Classics and longlisted for the Carnegie Medal, the James Herbert Award, the British Science Fiction Association's Best Novel Award.
+It was also chosen as one of the Sunday Times 100 Modern Children's Classics, and has been shortlisted for the Carnegie Medal, the James Herbert Award, the British Science Fiction Association's Best Novel Award.